Plastonick/plex-local-cache/README.md

 This is a project to help Plex servers which use remotely mounted storage.
 It attempts to manage a small local cache of videos which are likely to be watched next.

+#### Use this at your own risk.

+A few basic safeguards have been put in place to try to prevent data loss, but I cannot guarantee it.
+Please ensure the local-cache directory is empty and unused.

 ## Installation

 Clone the directory and run `composer install` to install the project dependencies.